patricklitong/BusinessAnalysisCourse/README.md

-# BusinessAnalysisCourse for BA undergrand student
+# BusinessAnalysisCourse for BA undergraduated students